KelvinAaron/QR-Code-App/README.md

 This repository provides a lightweight environment to demonstrate web server setup and basic load balancing using Docker containers.
 The stack consists of two web servers (web-01 and web-02) and a load balancer (lb-01) connected to a custom Docker network.
 Each service runs Ubuntu 24.04 with SSH enabled to allow you to install and configure additional software.

+You can find the source code for the app here https://github.com/KelvinAaron/QR-Code-source-code.git

 **Requirements**
 Docker and Docker Compose installed on your machine
 At least 2 GB of free RAM and a few hundred megabytes of disk space